fb

 Finally, babies that have difficulty focusing their vision, who display extraordinary fussiness, or who have decreased reflexes may be exhibiting early signs of cerebral palsy.

-While these types of delays in development don’t always mean a child has cerebral palsy, they are important signs that may warrant a closer medical evaluation.
+While these types of delays in development don't always mean a child has cerebral palsy, they are important signs that may warrant a closer medical evaluation.
+If you have concerns about your child's rate of development, it is important to speak with a healthcare provider as soon as possible.

 The patient advocates and nurses at Cerebral Palsy Center are available 24/7 to discuss your child's condition and offer assistance.
 Contact us today for a free and confidential evaluation.

 Cerebral palsy symptoms in babies can lead to a range of physical and neurological challenges that impact early development.
+Because every child is different, symptoms may vary depending on the location, type and extent of brain injury.

 Common signs of cerebral palsy include challenges with balance and posture, involuntary movements, muscle stiffness and poor coordination.
+Physical symptoms often include:

-Physical symptoms of cerebral palsy often include:
+Neurological symptoms of cerebral palsy

-These symptoms are related to the nervous system and brain, and can result in communication, sensory and learning problems.
+These symptoms are related to the nervous system and brain, and can result in communication, sensory and learning problems:

 If you detect any of these symptoms in your child, it is important to speak with their pediatrician.

-Free Case ReviewIf you suspect your child may be exhibiting signs of cerebral palsy, you should contact their doctor as soon as possible.
-The following are concerning signs by age:
+If you suspect your child may be exhibiting signs of cerebral palsy, you should contact their doctor as soon as possible.
+The following are concerning signs by age.

-For babies under six months of age, concerning signs include:
+For babies under six months of age

-From 6-10 months of age, concerning signs include:
+From 6–10 months of age

-Concerns for babies over 10 months old include:
+For babies over 10 months old

 Cerebral palsy may be caused by a number of different factors that interfere with brain development.
+These are typically classified as congenital (about 85–90% of cases, occurring before, during or just after birth) or acquired (brain damage occurring more than 28 days after birth).

 Some of the most common risk factors and causes of cerebral palsy include:

-Sadly, many cases of cerebral palsy (CP) are caused by preventable birth injuries resulting from medical malpractice.
+Sadly, many cases of cerebral palsy are caused by preventable birth injuries resulting from medical malpractice.
 This occurs when healthcare professionals fail to provide the standard of care expected during labor and delivery.

 Some of the medical mistakes that can result in cerebral palsy include: